Thailand reports daily record of over 1,300 new coronavirus cases | Health

 The spike in cases comes as Thais celebrate the Songkran new year holidays and authorities have urged people to avoid unnecessary travel and reduce gatherings to help limit the outbreak, which includes the highly transmissible B.1.1.7 variant first identified in Britain.
 "The period after Songkran is a critical time to control the outbreak, if not we could see 10,000 to 20,000 cases per day," senior health official, Opas Karnkawinpong, said, urging people to work from home for two weeks after the holidays.

-Thailand has up to now managed to keep case numbers relatively contained compared to many other countries, though its vaccine rollout has been relatively slow.
-The country's total caseload is now at 35,910 and deaths at 97.
+Starting on Thursday, shopping malls will close earlier than usual at 9 p.m. to help curb the outbreak, a retail industry group said.
+Thailand has up to now managed to keep case numbers relatively contained compared to many other countries, with its total caseload now at 35,910 and deaths at 97.

 Of the new infections reported on Wednesday, 351 were in Bangkok, the epicenter of the third wave of cases.
 No new deaths were reported.
 The latest outbreak has raised concerns about strains on the healthcare system.
 All positive cases have to be admitted into the hospital under Thai rules, with 7,491 patients currently being treated.

-Up to now, 579,305 doses have been administered, of those 73,561 were the second dose, Opas said, describing Thailand's vaccine drive as "on track."
+Up to now, 579,305 doses have been administered, including 73,561-second doses, Opas said, describing Thailand's vaccine drive as "on track."
 Thailand has vaccinated less than 0.4% of its population, trailing neighbors like Malaysia with 1.5% and 14.6% in Singapore, according to a Reuters estimate.

 Authorities have defended the performance saying it was suitable for the country.
 Thailand's main vaccination drive is expected to start in June, using locally-produced AstraZeneca shots to inoculate half of its adult population by the end of the year.